Lack of Concentration in Children

 We begin to realize this issue of concentration in our child when he/she is not performing well.
 We start looking for reasons and figure out what is going on.
 At times, we find that children have been performing well, but gradually there performance has been decreasing.

 Lack of Concentration Reasons and Solutions

-One of the issues I have seen is over confidence in children.
+- One of the issues I have seen is overconfidence in children.
 Often times, a child thinks that he/she has understood the concept fully and does not do much practice.
-When he /she take the exam then they make mistakes.
+When he /she takes the exam then they make mistakes.
 At Gems learning institute we take frequent tests and ensure that a child gets the concept right

 Some Suggestion to improve Children Concentration

 Every child has a different concentration span.
-For example, 3 to 5 year olds can concentrate on one task between 6 to 13 minutes.
+For example, 3 to 5-year-olds can concentrate on one task between 6 to 13 minutes.
 6 to 12 years old can concentrate on one task between 14 to 21 minutes.
-Below, are the some tasks we use at GEMS to improve the concentration and help children to do well in school.
+Below, are some tasks we use at GEMS to improve the concentration and help children to do well in school.

-Gems Offers a UCMAS program which is a brain development program for the Children between 4 to 13 years of children.
-In UCMAS, we use different techniques to improve the concentration and memory.
-We use a timer frequently to do a certain calculation, which help children to improve concentration.
-Every 10 minutes there is different kind of activity, which can be based on the abacus and arithmetic functions.
+Gems Offer a UCMAS program which is a brain development program for the Children between 4 to 13 years of children.
+In UCMAS, we use different techniques to improve concentration and memory.
+We use a timer frequently to do a certain calculation, which helps children to improve concentration.
+Every 10 minutes there is a different kind of activity, which can be based on the abacus and arithmetic functions.

-At Gems Learning institute, we offer different program including UCMAS, Tutoring and Chess program and we have been helping children in their brain development and schoolwork.
-Visit us http://www.gemslearninginstitute.com
+At Gems Learning institute, we offer different programs including UCMAS, Tutoring, and Chess program and we have been helping children in their brain development and schoolwork.
+Visit us https://www.gemslearninginstitute.com